 In 2010, 100% of survey respondents belong to Tai-Kadai linguistic group (consisting of 73% Lao and 27% Phoutay) that form the majority of the national population.
-There are no members of minority ethnic groups.

 Population Growth and Migration

 Between 2001 and 2006, the overall population of the core villages in Sayphouthong declined about 0.8%, possibly because of emigration of residents to work in Thailand.
 Sayphouthong is a well-established community.
 The 2007 data indicates that the average length of residency is more than 20 years.
 The population of the 39 core villages is forecast to grow at 1.65% p.a. with a projected population in 2032 of 61,596.
 (Section 4 describes the basis for population projections)